objectlateral/rails-concerns/README.md

 # Rails::Concerns

-Common concerns (modules) to be mixed in to Rails models and controllers
+Common concerns (modules) to be mixed in to Rails models, controllers, and mailers.

 ## Installation